GowthamKumar1626/Machine-Learning-MODELS/Computer Vision/Class Activation Maps for Custom Dataset/README.md

 <h1>Class Activation Maps for Custom Dataset</h1>
 Class activation maps helps us to find the regions which model is used to differentiate from one class or label to other label.
 <h2>Dataset</h2>
-<b>EuroSAT</b> Dataset, which contains satellite images of 27,000 images with 10 labels 'AnnualCrop', 'Forest', 'HerbaceousVegetation', 'Highway', 'Industrial',
+<b>EuroSAT</b> Dataset, which contains satellite images of 27,000 images with 10 labels AnnualCrop, Forest, HerbaceousVegetation, Highway, Industrial, Pasture, PermanentCrop, Residential, River, SeaLake.
-'Pasture', 'PermanentCrop', 'Residential', 'River', 'SeaLake'.

 <h2>Model</h2>
-ResNet50 is used with imagenet weights (includes prediction layer.
-So, predicted labels are from imagenet).
-Here training is not required because i included predicted layer.
-If you need to train your own dataset to find activation features <a href="#">Click Here</a>
+ResNet50 is used with imagenet weights (we dosen't include top layer means we avoid prediction layer of resnet and we use our own prediction layer as in transfer learning).
+If we use custom dataset we need to train our model (use train.py).
+Download pretrained model to avoid training dataset <a href="https://drive.google.com/file/d/1-AIogcBkLu6sZMepPg_WK60JnDDDtao6/view?usp=sharing">Click Here</a>

 <h2>Results</h2>
 Here in result we find various regions differentiated with various colors.
 Red color region features are the features which helps the model to differentiate from each labels.